evgeniko/queries-ts-test/README.md

 - 401 - authorization required (missing API key)
 - 403 - forbidden (invalid API key)
 - 500 - [future] failed to reach consensus (e.g. received 14 responses but 7 with one result and 7 with another)
-- 504 - did not reach consensus in < 1m
+- 504 - did not reach consensus in < 1m.
+The network is designed to drop malformed requests, so if you are seeing a consistent 504 error, your query request is likely invalid or structured incorrectly.

 If you encounter any of these errors, double-check your API key, ensure your input is correctly formatted, and verify your network connection.
-If problems persist, you may need to contact the Wormhole support team for further assistance.

 ## Further Reading
 To gain a deeper understanding of Wormhole Queries and its underlying concepts, we recommend reading the comprehensive [whitepaper](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0013_ccq.md#cross-chain-queries-ccq).